OneEyeX/Currency-Converter/README.md

 ## About

-it's a currency converter app that exchange rates available countries.
+it's a currency converter app that exchange rates for the available countries.
 It shows you the mid-market live rate.

 ## you can try this app from the link below